alen224725-wq/Assignment-3/README.md

-username and password for MongoDB are hidden inside the env file which is not uploaded for security reasons
+For security purposes, the MongoDB credentials are stored in a hidden environment file that is excluded from uploads.